Hans-Georg Karg: Reconstruction

+Later life and death

 From then on, Hans-Georg lived in seclusion with his wife in Bad Homburg, but mainly at Gut Sossau near Grabenstätt in Chiemgau.
 There he pursued his passion as a farmer.
 He also amassed an important collection of Max Liebermann's works.
 From 1989, Mr. and Mrs. Karg dedicated themselves to establishing the charitable Karg Foundation for the gifted, to which Hans-Georg Karg bequeathed his entire private fortune upon his death.
 In 2003, the businessman and benefactor Hans-Georg Karg died, marked by many years of serious illness.
 Adelheid Karg died in 2004.